jomo/imgur-screenshot/README.md

 ### Uploading a screenshot

-All you need to do is simply run `imgur-screenshot.sh`.
+All you need to do is simply run `imgur-screenshot`.

 ### Uploading a screenshot to your account